lars-frogner/Backstaff/README.md

 ## Documentation

 The API documentation can be generated and viewed in your browser by running `cargo doc --open` in the project repository.
+If using non-default features you need to specify them with a `--features` flag in order for them to be included in the documentation.